magepages/mpdocs/docs/store-locator/index.md

 ![Imgur][(https://i.imgur.com/9EJOjjP.png)

-The Location created in the Content> Store Locator> Locations section will be displayed in this section Selected stores will be eligible for this holiday.
-Opening times on the Frontend will change from Open to Close on holidays
+- The created locations in the `Content > Store Locator > Locations` section will be displayed in this section
+- Selected stores will be applied for this holiday.
+Opening times on the Frontend will change from Open to Close on holidays.